stripathi669/csv2vcard/README.md

 6. Now you have 2 options for running (both will create an /export/ dir for your vCard):

 - Test the app with `csv2vcard.test_csv2vcard()`.
 This will create a Forrest Gump test vCard.
-- Use your real data `csv2vcard.csv2vcard("yourcsvfilename", ",")` where ","  is your csv delimeter.
-This will create all your vCards.
+- Use your real data `csv2vcard.csv2vcard("yourcsvfilename", ",", single_file=True)` where ","  is your csv delimeter.
+This will create many vCards or single vCard depending on the `single_file=True` paramter.